ping-replica/Shape-of-Things-Performance-Moodboard/SF-Ideas.md

 Very beautiful way of bringing in the idea of the hybrid, the scientst and the artist; the dreamer, the passionate and the rational.
 It unifies the emotional with the intellectual in a wonderful way.

-I love the way it comments on Zarubi's blue paintin.
+I love the way it comments on Zarubi's blue painting.

 >"A Study in Blue"